withastro/docs/src/pages/en/guides/markdown-content.md

 ## MDX-only Features

 Adding the Astro [MDX integration](/en/guides/integrations-guide/mdx/) enhances your Markdown authoring with JSX variables, expressions and components.

-It also adds support for using [frontmatter in MDX](https://mdxjs.com/guides/frontmatter/) by default.
+It also adds extra features to standard MDX, including support for [Markdown-style frontmatter in MDX](https://mdxjs.com/guides/frontmatter/).
+This allows you to use most of Astro's built-in Markdown features like a frontmatter `layout` property and a setting for draft pages.

 `.mdx` files must be written in [MDX syntax](https://mdxjs.com/docs/what-is-mdx/#mdx-syntax) rather than Astro’s HTML-like syntax.